 Vice President and Special Envoy for Climate Change

-Rachel Kyte is World Bank Group vice president and special envoy for climate change.
-She oversees work on climate change adaptation, mitigation, and climate finance taking place across the institutions of the World Bank Group, including the International Bank for Reconstruction and Development (IBRD); the International Development Association (IDA), the World Bank's fund for the poorest; the International Finance Corporation (IFC); and the Multilateral Investment Guarantee Agency (MIGA); as well as the World Bank Institute and the Global Facility for Disaster Reduction and Recovery.
+Rachel Kyte is chief executive officer of Sustainable Energy for All, and special representative of the United Nations Secretary-General for Sustainable Energy for All.
+Previously, she was World Bank Group vice president and special envoy for climate change.
+In that role, she oversaw work on climate change adaptation, mitigation, and climate finance across the institutions of the World Bank Group, including the International Bank for Reconstruction and Development (IBRD); the International Development Association (IDA), the World Bank's fund for the poorest; the International Finance Corporation (IFC); and the Multilateral Investment Guarantee Agency (MIGA); as well as the World Bank Institute and the Global Facility for Disaster Reduction and Recovery.
 She previously served as World Bank vice president for sustainable development and was the International Finance Corporation's vice president for business advisory services and a member of IFC's management team.

 - A Little Less Conversation, A Little More Action on Oceans

 - Rio+20, une scène internationale

 - Following Up on Our Rio +20 Live Chat

 - Join Us for a Live Chat about Rio+20 on World Environment Day

 - Demystifying Natural Capital Accounting: 10 African Countries Sign On

 - Inclusive Green Growth Is Smart Growth, as South Korea Is Proving

 - A Global Effort Is Building to Save Our Oceans